conneroisu/cpre281-finalproj/README.md

   end
 endmodule
 ```
-The provided code represents the Instruction Memory module `Instruction_memory.v` for the single-cycle MIPS processor.
+The provided code represents "the Instruction Memory module `InstructionMemory.v` for the single-cycle MIPS processor."

 ##### Purpose: